 Lee and Cho started to really tighten up their defense in the second and third games and Lee’s pressure play at the net forced some key errors and the two twenty-year-olds pulled out the victory 16-21, 21-14, 21-16.
 In the final, Lee/Cho never developed much of a margin over Kim/Kim but they still finished it off in two games 21-17, 21-19.

 Jang Young Soo may have taken care of Korea’s current boy-wonder Park Sung Hwan in the semi-finals but he was no match for his Kimcheon teammate and former world #1 Lee Hyun Il in the final.
 Jang had trouble finding the lines while Lee played a cool, consistent game and also came away a 21-17, 21-19 winner.
-Hwang Hye Youn had little trouble with unheralded Lee So Youn, who had never been on the team and was playing in her first singles final.
+Hwang Hye Youn had little trouble with unheralded Lee So Youn, who had never been on the national team and was playing in her first national singles final.
 Hwang finished it off 21-14, 21-7, to give Samsung Electromechanics its fourth title of the week, adding to the men’s and women’s pro team titles and the men’s doubles title.

 Regular partners Kim Min Jung and Ha Jung Eun faced off in the mixed doubles final, playing with Yoo Yeon Seong and Hwang Ji Man respectively.
 World #14 Kim/Yoo (pictured above right) won that one easily but Ha later had an equally easy victory in the women’s doubles, playing with Park Sun Young.

 Another of Lee Yong Dae’s former partners, Yoo Hyun Young, won two doubles titles in the university division.
 In the high school division, Eom Hye Won (pictured above) and Choi Young Woo (pictured right) each picked up both their respective singles and doubles titles.
-Eom and Choi both recorded runner-up finishes at last year’s Asian Junior Championships but this week they are not training with the junior team in advance of the departure for Kuala Lumpur but their results in Andong have qualified them for team tryouts, which are being held this week.
+Eom and Choi both recorded runner-up finishes at last year’s Asian Junior Championships but this week they are not training with the junior national team in advance of the departure for Kuala Lumpur but their results in Andong have qualified them for national team tryouts, which are being held this week.

 Tidak ada komentar: